 Round 2: Supported coins

-Binance.US offers slightly more cryptocurrencies for trade than eToro and it has more staking options than eToro. eToro’s crypto selection is growing steadily, but is still less than Binance.US.
+Binance.US offers significantly more cryptocurrencies for trade than eToro, and it has more staking options than eToro.
+While eToro’s crypto selection is growing steadily, it’s still less than Binance.US.

-That said, eToro offers Ripple (XRP) — which Binance.US doesn’t — while also offering regular investment options to users.
+That said, eToro offers regular investment options to users — which Binance.US doesn’t.
 Both support all of the major cryptocurrencies.

 Round 3: Supported fiat currencies